jcp650/bikeshare/README.md

 # Bikeshare Startup Tableau Visualizations

 ## Project Overview
 In this project, the client requested detailed data visualizations using Tableau with the purpose of creating a business plan for a bikeshare startup.
 CSV files were provided containing CitiBike data from New York, which was used as a user behavior model for the proposed business.
+Here is the [link to dashboard](https://us-west-2b.online.tableau.com/#/site/johnphillipsdashboards/workbooks/315460/views)

 ## Results